kl3nik/FreeCamMod/README.md

 # FreeCamMod Project

-FreeCamMod is a .NET Framework 4.6.1-based modification designed to add free camera functionality to supported games.
+FreeCamMod is a mod designed to add free camera functionality.
 This project allows users to move the in-game camera independently, making it ideal for capturing screenshots, exploring game environments, and creating cinematic content.

 ## Features

 - Free camera movement with customizable controls
 - Adjustable camera speed and direction
-- Easy integration: just extract to your game's root folder
+- Easy integration: just extract to your game's root folder(where the .exe is)
-- Compatible with games running on .NET Framework 4.6.1

 ## Installation